gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ├── webpack.dev.js
 ```

-Then, open the newly created file and `export` the webpack configuration by using the `defineDevConfig(options)` function:
+Then, open the newly created file and `export` the webpack configuration by using the `defineDevConfig(swcConfig, options)` function:

 ```js !#6-8 webpack.dev.js
 // @ts-check